xorbitsai/inference/doc/source/models/model_abilities/audio.rst

 The Speech API mimics OpenAI's `create speech API <https://platform.openai.com/docs/api-reference/audio/createSpeech>`_.
 We can try Speech API out either via cURL, OpenAI Client, or Xinference's python client:

+Speech API use non-stream by default as

+1. The stream output of ChatTTS is not as good as the non-stream output, please refer to: https://github.com/2noise/ChatTTS/pull/564
+2. The stream requires ffmpeg<7: https://pytorch.org/audio/stable/installation.html#optional-dependencies

+User can change the default to stream by `export XINFERENCE_AUDIO_SPEECH_DEFAULT_STREAM=1`

 .. tabs::

   .. code-tab:: bash cURL